-Hi—and welcome – great to see you here—you’ll find an eclectic mix of first and subsequent drafts of my work in this blog.
-I like to receive your feedback as my poetry and prose move towards the published (or not!) versions.
-My sincere thanks to all who ‘like’ and share their views about my posts.
+Hi—and welcome—good to see you here—you’ll find an eclectic mix of first and subsequent drafts of my work—I like to see your comments as my poetry and prose move towards the published (or not!) versions.
+Thanks to all who ‘like’ and share their views about my posts.

 If you want to develop your writing, the friendly and well-established Worcestershire Writers’ Circle meet on the first and third Tuesday of each month and Malvern Writers’ Circle are meeting on Zoom for the time being.
 Another creative group on Zoom is the Malvern Spoken Word group.

 …and here’s my ‘official’ bio: